tarekHaker/Portfolio-Builder-/README.md

 npm install multer
 npm install axios

+To display the image in the CardMedia component, you can use the sharp library to convert the image buffer to a base64-encoded string. install the sharp library in frontend and backend : npm install sharp

 npm run db:setup
 the appropriate database configuration is in the index.js file.
 Start the application with two separate commands: